Mermaid Waters, Queensland: Geography

-Mermaid Waters is serviced by three public transport routes: Surfside Buslines routes 756 (Broadbeach South – West Burleigh), 750 (Broadbeach South – Robina railway station) and 757 (Broadbeach South – Burleigh Heads).
-The nearest rail station is Robina railway station, linking the Gold Coast with Brisbane.

 History

 The suburb derives its name from HMS Mermaid, a cutter ship that brought Australian surveyor John Oxley to the region in 1823.
 Oxley named the area where he landed "Mermaid Beach".
 The adjacent area to the west eventually became known as "Mermaid Waters".

 Miami State School and Merrimac State High School both opened on 30 January 1979.

 The Broadbeach Library (located in Mermaid Waters) opened in 2008.